laowantong/paroxython/paroxython/resources/spec.md

 --------------------------------------------------------------------------------

-#### Feature `n_liner_style`
+#### Feature `one_liner_style`

-A program is considered as a n-liner if and only if it has only n lines which are not a function definition, an importation or an assertion.
-Of course, one-liners constitute the main purpose of this feature.
+A program is considered a one-liner if and only if it has only one line which is not a definition header, an importation or an assertion.

 ##### Derivations